ncaccia/full-stack-open/README.md

     -  The [express-async-errors](https://github.com/davidbanham/express-async-errors) library has a solution for this.
        -  introduce the library in app.js, **before** you import your routes: `require('express-async-errors')`.
 The library allows us to **eliminate the try-catch blocks** completely.
        -  The library handles everything under the hood.
 If an exception occurs in an async route, the execution is automatically passed to the error-handling middleware.
+          -  We need to require it on the `app.js` -> `require("express-async-errors");`
+       -  IMPORTANT: using the express-async-errors library, you don't necessarily need to create custom error handling middleware.
+This library automatically catches errors that occur in your asynchronous route handlers and forwards them to Express's built-in error handling middleware.
+However, if you want to provide custom error handling behavior, you can still create your own error handling middleware.

   - Optimizing the `beforeEach` function
     - Better way of saving multiple objects to the database: